 Just the tool (run it DIY!)

-The tool + a personalized game plan for your city
+The tool + a personalized game plan for your niche

 A real human manages your Reddit presence for you